tensorflow/tensorflow/tensorflow/docs_src/community/style_guide.md

   - `reuse`: `bool` indicator if the variable should be reused if it's present in the scope.

-* Layers that behave differently during training should have:
+* Layers that behave differently during training should take:
-  - `is_training`: `bool` indicator if the graph is being built for training.
+  - `is_training`: `bool` indicator to conditionally choose different computation paths (e.g. using `tf.cond`) during execution.

 Example: